Creating and applying patches¶

 - Features to be modified already exist on the working tree

 - If the modification involves changing the value of a given attribute, the previous value matches the value stored in the patch as old value.

 - If the modification involves adding a new attribute and to the feature type its corresponding value in the feature, the feature does not have that attribute

 - If the modification involves removing an attribute, the feature must already contain that attribute.

 Before applying the patch, we can check that it can be applied on the current index by running the

 apply command with the

 $ geogig apply --check changes.path

-If the patch cannot be applied, GeoGig will show a list of conflicting changes, along with those ones the can be safely applied, like the one shown next.
+If the patch cannot be applied, GeoGig will show a list of conflicting changes along with the changes which can be safely applied.

 $ geogig apply --check changes.patch Error: Patch cannot be applied Applicable entries: M parks/34 a745eadaeda8ca18b1ff544e1cf429e48d2b2697 perimeter A 0.016849 area M 732342.64254 7.430135156027973E-6 Conflicting entries: M parks/13 a745eadaeda8ca18b1ff544e1cf429e48d2b2697 perimeter A 0.009355 area M 364587.870651 3.700497018144233E-6